surgeventures/mesh-poc/README.md

 ## Structure

-This repo consists of three dummy apps:
+This repo consists of three dummy apps (`appointments`, `customers` and `sales`) exposing a GraphQL interface - those are our test subschemas / upstream services.

-- _Appointments_ - exposes an OpenAPI interface
-- _Customers_ - exposes a gRPC interface
-- _Sales_ - exposes a GraphQL interface
+The `auth` directory contains an authentication service which exposes a JSON Web Key Set and generates some tokens to test JWT handling.

 ## Setup